 Winona

-Located along the Mississippi River and nestled among the Great River Bluffs, nature is brought to life through art and theatre.
-The area is famous for its fine arts collections the Minnesota Marine Art Museum that displays one of the largest displays of its kind in the country.
+Located along the Mississippi River and nestled among the Great River Bluffs, art and theater bring nature to life.
+The area is famous for the Minnesota Marine Art Museum, which displays one of the largest displays of its kind in the country.

 Chanhassen

-Located at the edge of the Twin Cities boundary is the small community of Chanhassen, just twenty miles from Minneapolis’ downtown buzz.
-The town has been recognized in major magazines as the best town to live in the country.
-The town offers major attractions just footsteps or a short drive away and is beautiful in landscape providing ample areas for naturalists to enjoy.
+Located at the edge of the Twin Cities boundary is the small community of Chanhassen, just twenty miles from Minneapolis.
+Major magazines have cited Chanhassen as the best town to live in the entire country.
+It offers major attractions just footsteps or a short drive away.
+Of course, the beautiful landscape will entice any naturalist!

 Aitkin